-2013 Water Quality Report For the City of Bandon Water Treatment Plan
+2015 Water Quality Report

+City of Bandon - Water Treatment Plan

-The City's Clarifier and Ultra Violet Light disinfection project.
-Was started in September, 2007 and was completed in April, 2008.
-This has ensured the uninterrupted supply of safe drinking water to the public.
+The City of Bandon Clarifier and Ultra Violet Light disinfection project.
+This project began in September, 2007 and was completed in April, 2008, and has ensured the uninterrupted supply of safe drinking water to the public.